 Augustino and the Choir of Destruction by Marie-Claire Blais , Translated by Nigel Spencer

 Augustino and the Choir of Destruction is set on an island in the Gulf of Mexico that is home to the full spectrum of humanity: the rich, the poor, the powerful, the humble, artists, criminals.
-With her unique, signature use of punctuation, Marie-Claire Blais manages to brilliantly show in one flashing stroke men and women; victims and tormentors; child kamikaze pilots and petty thieves from Bahama Street; Charles, a great poet cut down by AIDS; Cinderella, a transvestite prostituting himself to a customer at the Porte du Baiser saloon; Caroline, an artist and photographer who has seen all the hidden treasures of the world; and Augustino, a clairvoyant child-writer.
+With her unique, signature use of punctuation, Marie-Claire Blais depicts in one flashing stroke men and women; victims and tormentors; child kamikaze pilots and petty thieves from Bahama Street; Charles, a great poet cut down by AIDS; Cinderella, a transvestite prostituting himself to a customer at the Porte du Baiser saloon; Caroline, an artist and photographer who has seen all the hidden treasures of the world; and Augustino, a clairvoyant child-writer.
 These individual destinies combine in Blais’ vision to form a single harmonic texture.
+Augustino is the final volume in the prize-winning trilogy that began with These Festive Nights and followed with Thunder and Light.

 Click here to search for this book at the Atwater Library.